imagineLife/human-effort/strengths.md

 - A Study, on ++Strengths == ++Productivity
   - 530 "work units"
   - teams with managers recieving strengths feedback _showed 12.% greater productivity_ post-intervention, compared to teams with managers who recieve no intervention

+## We all have talents

+## Sometimes we don't relate to some of our own talents